If you are in immediate danger, call 911 or the GW Police Department.

 Educate yourself about the essential components of healthy relationships; think about what matters most to you in your relationships.

-Relationship abuse (sometimes called dating or domestic violence, or intimate partner violence) refers to patterns of power and controlling behavior exerted by one partner.
+Intimate partner violence (sometimes called dating or domestic violence, or relationship abuse) refers to patterns of power and controlling behavior exerted by one partner.
 These patterns can occur through use of force, threats of violence, manipulation, or other means.

 Sexual harassment refers to a range of unwanted sexual behaviors or attention.
 These can be targeted at an individual and can also impact larger environments.
 People of all genders can commit sexual harassment, and also be victimized by it.

-Stalking is defined as repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear.
+Stalking refers to repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear or experience substantial emotional distress.
 It’s a crime that police take very seriously, both by itself and when it is part of other kinds of interpersonal violence.

 Learn More About Prevention & Response

-Take some time to learn more about sexual assault, sexual harassment, stalking, and relationship abuse.
+Take some time to learn more about sexual and gender-based harassment, sexual assault, sexual exploitation, intimate partner violence or stalking.
 Knowing about the warning signs of unhealthy relationships, about sexual assault prevention strategies, and the dynamics of stalking can help prepare you to be an active and engaged member of a safe community.

 Find out more about the effects of sexual assault, relationship abuse, and other trauma.
 Learn about how survivors might respond and how you can help.
 Knowing how to respond when sexual violence happens or when a friend is in an unsafe relationship is also important.